ethicxz/ethicxz.github.io/_posts/2024-08-26-HTB Flight Machine.md

 Nice !!

-If you have any questions, you can dm me on [instagram](https://instagram.com/eliott.la) or on discord at : 'ethicxz.'
+If you have any questions you can dm me on discord : 'ethicxz.'